-- Avoid using carriers in hot weather, because your body heat and the carrier will increase your baby’s temperature.
-On hot days, you could use a shaded pram or stroller instead.
+- Avoid using carriers in hot weather, because your body heat and the carrier will increase your child’s temperature.

-- Hold on to something stable – like a pole – if you bend down or lean forward while wearing the sling, carrier or backpack.
+- Hold on to something stable – like a pole – if you bend down while wearing the sling, carrier or backpack.

-- If you’re cooking, don’t carry your baby in a front-wearing carrier or sling because of the risk of burning your baby.
+- If you’re cooking, don’t carry your child in a front-wearing carrier or sling because of the risk of burning your child.

 Baby slings: avoiding suffocation risks

-Babies can be at risk of suffocation if they’re not correctly put into baby slings.
+Babies are at risk of suffocation if they’re not correctly put into baby slings.
 This is because young babies can’t move if they’re in a dangerous position that’s blocking their airways.

 The T.I.C.K.S. rule can help you remember how to position your baby safely in a baby sling:

-- Close enough to kiss: your baby should be close enough to your chin that by tipping her head forward you can easily kiss her head.
+- Close enough to kiss: your baby should be close enough to your chin that by tipping their head forward you can easily kiss their head.

-- Keep chin off the chest: ensure your baby’s chin is up and away from his body.
-Your baby should never be curled so that his chin is forced onto his chest.
+- Keep chin off the chest: ensure your baby’s chin is up and away from their body.
+Your baby should never be curled so that their chin is forced onto their chest.
 This can restrict breathing.
 Regularly check your baby.
 Babies can be in distress without making any noise or movement.

-- Supported back: your baby’s back should be supported in a natural position with her tummy and chest against you.
-When bending over, support your baby with one hand behind her back.
+- Supported back: your baby’s back should be supported in a natural position with their tummy and chest against you.
+When bending over, support your baby with one hand behind their back.
 Bend at the knees, not at the waist.

 When to take your baby out of the sling or carrier straight away